-It is recommended that before the Village moves forward with any major parking improvement project or investment, a complete study of the existing parking situation and the anticipated trends is conducted. ★ Public & Private Parking Lots near the Village Core.
+It is recommended that before the Village moves forward with any major parking improvement project or investment, a complete study of the existing parking situation and the anticipated trends is conducted.

 GOAL C2: ADOPT STREETSCAPE IMPROVEMENT STRATEGIES TO BETTER ACCOMMODATE PEDESTRIAN AND BICYCLE TRAFFIC IN THE VILLAGE.